 While the other kids were rockin’ round the clock, Link was tearing holes in his speaker cones and slashing at our senses with his visceral raw sounds.
 While The Shadows were entertaining listeners with their warm, twangy Apache, this Indian half-breed was playing Rumble – an instrumental so threatening it was banned from radio play – to bars full of beer crazed knifer gangs.

 His music has featured in the soundtracks of many popular movies: Breathless, Johnny Suede, Pulp Fiction, Desperado, and Terry Gilliam’s current hit, Twelve Monkeys – and this year sees the release of two new albums.

-When I received a call from The Space Cadets’ Ricky Braun inviting me to the studio to interview Link Wray, I pulled on my boots, grabbed my hat, and strode to the motorway to begin a journey which ultimately took me 600 miles through several days of appalling November weather.
+When I received a call from The Space Cadets’ Ricky Brawn inviting me to the studio to interview Link Wray, I pulled on my boots, grabbed my hat, and strode to the motorway to begin a journey which ultimately took me 600 miles through several days of appalling November weather.
 [Though, almost twenty years later, I can’t recall why…]

 When I arrive at the studio I’m welcomed by the familiar raw chords of The Rumbleman’s guitar being driven by the solid support of a hard rock beat unlike any of his previous work.
 But then, Link has never been content to stay in one place for too long, and holds no fear of alienating his hardcore fans in his attempts to keep his music fresh.
 In fact, Link states his case almost immediately on introduction:

 “I don’t know whether the guys who are into fifties music will like what I’m doing,” he says, pulling his long black ponytail from his collar.
 “I’m doing Jailhouse Rock, but it’s a more punky, hard version – but I love Elvis, y’know?”